 - 5.1.
 The School/UTC must be satisfied that the placement providers: - have suitable systems in place to ensure the health, safety, and welfare, so far as is reasonably practicable, of the student while under their control. - are competent to manage health and safety in relation to the placement; will use competent people to supervise work experience. - 5.2.
 A list of placements that are not permitted is contained within Appendix A - 5.3.
-Written parental consent is legally required before a placement can commence if a student is below the minimum school leaving age (pre-16).
-This consent should be obtained after the parent has sighted the risk assessment. - 5.4.
+Written parental consent is legally required before a placement can commence for any student below the minimum school leaving age (pre-16).
+This consent must be obtained only after the parent or guardian has reviewed the relevant risk assessment.
+Unifrog will be utilised to securely share the risk assessment with parents, facilitating timely and transparent communication to ensure informed consent is provided prior to the commencement of the placement. - 5.4.
 The commissioning of a placement provider can support the school/UTC in the delivery of a work experience programme. - 5.5.
 If another placement provider is commissioned to undertake this service, the school /UTC must ensure that the responsibilities contained within 3.3 above are fulfilled, and that these are evidenced within the service provision.